KubaSX23/youtube-comment-bot/README.md

 You can set the number of comments the script should write and the time interval between them

+# Tutorial
+add client_secrets.json and token.json to main script folder (you can get it on console.cloud.google.com)
 ## Authors

 - [@KubaS](https://www.github.com/KubaSX23)